-The thirty years which followed the death of Sultan Ahmed I in 1617 were a period of great instability at the Ottoman court; lunatic and child sultans were puppets in the hands of the Janissaries or of the powerful Valide (Kosem Sultan).
-The Ottoman Empire was lucky that during that same period western Europe was torn apart by the Thirty Years' War (1618-48); the only threats came from the East where the Safavid Persians occupied Baghdad for several years.
+The thirty years which followed the death of Sultan Ahmed I in 1617 were a period of great instability at the Ottoman court; lunatic and child sultans were puppets in the hands of the Janissaries or of the powerful Valide (Kosem Sultan), mother of Sultan Murad IV.
+The Ottoman Empire was lucky that during that same period western Europe was torn apart by the Thirty Years' War (1618-1648); the only threats came from the East where the Safavid Persians occupied Baghdad for several years.

 The weakness of the sultans had an impact also on their Grand Viziers, some of whom held the position for less than a month; however one of them, Kara Davut Pacha, avenged his many predecessors who were executed by the sultans, by personally killing Sultan Osman II in the fortress of Yedikule; according to a traditional account the young sultan died from compression of his testicles.

-Old guides say that the site of Cinili Cami enjoys one of the finest views over the Bosporus and Constantinople; today the view is impaired by modern buildings; the etching by W. H. Bartlett gives an idea of the evocativeness of the hills above Uskudar.
+Old travel accounts say that the site of Cinili Cami enjoys one of the finest views over the Bosporus and Constantinople; today the view is impaired by modern buildings; the etching by Bartlett gives an idea of the evocativeness of the hills above Uskudar.

 In 1656 the War of Candia was going so badly that between February and September five Grand Viziers were dismissed by Turhan Hatice Sultan, the Valide who was the de facto ruler of the empire (her son Sultan Mehmet IV was fourteen).
 She eventually offered the position to Koprulu Mehmet Pacha, who at the time was in his late seventies (or even in his eighties).
 Notwithstanding his age he had a strong will: he asked for and was given extraordinary powers; he obtained assurance from Turhan Sultan that she would no longer involve herself in government decisions and he asked the young sultan to spend his time hunting in Edirne.

 Koprulu Mehmet Pacha was the first of a dynasty of grand viziers who served the sultans for nearly eighty years with minor interruptions.
-He built a kulliye opposite Cemberlitas (Column of Constantine); some of the buildings which made up the complex do not exist any longer; the founder's open air turbe was the first of a series.
+He built a kulliye opposite Cemberlitas; some of the buildings which made up the complex do not exist any longer; the founder's open air turbe was the first of a series.

-Koprulu kulliyesi included also a han which still stands opposite to the turbe of the founder (in between them Divan Yolu, the most touristic street of Istanbul); the purpose of the han was to provide the kulliye with enough revenue for the sustenance of its clerics and its maintenance.
+Koprulu kulliyesi included also a han which still stands opposite the turbe of the founder (in between them Divan Yolu, the main street of historical Istanbul); the purpose of the han was to provide the kulliye with enough revenue for the sustenance of its clerics and its maintenance.

 In 1669 the war between Venice and the Ottoman Empire ended after 24 years; the Venetians surrendered Candia, but there was little to celebrate in the Ottoman camp: all the inhabitants and the troops left the town on board the Venetian fleet; they carried with them everything of value.